 Creamy Mashed Potatoes are everything you want in a classic mashed potato recipe.
 These potatoes are filled with butter, heavy cream, and just a touch of salt and pepper.
-Incredibly simple, and a must at your next holiday meal or family dinner.
+Incredibly simple, made from scratch, and a must for your next holiday meal or family dinner.

 Creamy mashed potatoes are a classic side dish to serve at your next holiday gathering.
 They’re also easy to make for a quick weeknight family dinner.